CMakePP/CMakePPLang/docs/source/features/types.rst

+.. _features-types:

 ****************
 Types in CMakePP
 ****************

 Native CMake is a weakly typed language where all values are strings and in certain circumstances, certain strings are interpreted as being of another type.
 A common example is when a string is used as an argument to CMake's ``if`` statement.
 There the  string is implicitly cast to a boolean.
 In practice this weak typing can lead to subtle hard-to-detect errors.
 CMakePP implements strong types in order to avoid/catch such errors.